-Our team at Corken and Company believes Colorado’s beauty and landscape should be enjoyed by everyone.
-Contrary to what your weekend warrior friends on Instagram would have you believe, it doesn’t have to be limited to those who put miles of trail beneath their boots.
+Our team at Corken and Company believes Colorado’s beauty and landscape should be enjoyed by everyone which includes wheelchair-accessible hikes.
+You may see your weekend warrior friends on Instagram hiking away this summer.
+Hiking doesn’t have to be limited to those who put miles of the trail beneath their boots.
 Under dry conditions, even some dirt paths are accessible to wheelchair users, stroller pushers, and less surefooted folks.
 Any one of these three lakes and four waterfalls could easily be the coolest trip of your summer.

 At a cool 8,688 feet and 9,475 feet above sea level (respectively), you’ll find lower temps and gorgeous views of the Continental Divide’s rugged peaks on two easy, 0.7-mile trails around Sprague Lake and Bear Lake in Colorado’s most popular national park.
 Hard Packed dirt trails and gentle grades make the loops accessible for people of most mobility.
 At Sprague Lake, watch for moose and elk grazing along the trail and wading in the placid lake.
 At the busy Bear Lake trailhead, the access point to numerous crystal lakes, rocky peaks, and waterfalls.
 In addition, enjoy the wheelchair- and stroller-friendly loop around Bear Lake.
 Hallett Peak lifts its square-cut east face above the water while Longs Peak, the park’s 14,259-foot highpoint to the south, reflects in the still surface.